bits-bsc-cs/.github/profile/README.md

 ## License

-Unless otherwise specified, all content in this repository is licensed under the [MIT License](LICENSE).
+Unless otherwise specified, all content in this repository is licensed under the [LICENCE](/LICENSE)